cconstab/at_talk_gui/BIOMETRIC_CLEANUP_IMPLEMENTATION.md

 - Manage existing atSign keys
 - Recover from storage corruption issues

+Additionally, when logging in with an atSign after logging out, the group and side panel screens were not being reset, causing stale data to persist from previous sessions.

 ## Solution Implemented

 ### 1. Added Biometric Storage Dependency